brand

 North Carolina alimony laws grant judges considerable discretion.
 Courts have discretion to grant or deny alimony and to fashion an alimony order in an amount and for a duration it determines appropriate.
 In addition, courts may award temporary alimony during a divorce, which is referred to as post-separation support.

 Alimony claims are evaluated in a two-step process in North Carolina.
 First the spouse seeking alimony must prove to the court’s satisfaction that he or she is a dependent spouse.
 The court will consider a variety of factors, including the income of the spouses and any disability of the spouse who is seeking alimony that impacts his or her ability to provide for basic needs.
-Second, the court will take into account the issue of marital fault.
-The spouse seeking alimony does not have to prove that his or her spouse engaged in marital misconduct.
-However, infidelity will bar the dependent spouse from receiving alimony.
+Second, the court may consider the issue of marital fault.

 Protect Your Rights